 Though muddy in places, the path was generally firm and clear.
 It may not be a road now but the 2nd edition Ordnance Survey map for the area (published 1907) shows it as no different to the road to Baddidarach.

 Interestingly, in the 1st edition map (published 1878), the track doesn’t exist though a different one runs nearby, which had vanished by the update.

 Following its 1907 route, the path skirted south of a tarn named Loch an Tuim (‘loch of the hillock’), which appeared to have changed shape since the early OS editions.

-It then picked its way across a craggy landscape of open moorland, passing other small lochans until it climbed an outcrop south of Loch Dubh (‘black loch’, a common name for peat-bottomed lochs).
+Rounding Cnoc Dabhaich, the path picked its way across a craggy landscape of open moorland, passing several other small lochans until it climbed an outcrop south of Loch Dubh (‘black loch’, a common name for peat-bottomed lochs).

 Below, in a shallow valley, was the tiny hamlet of Ardroe (Àird Rodha, ‘shore promontory’), to which the path descended.

-Ardroe comprised a mere handful of houses, having lost a couple since the OS 1st edition in 1878.
-In Ardroe, the path joined a hardened track capable of taking vehicles and this sloped gently down towards Loch Dubh.
+Ardroe consisted of just a few houses, having lost a couple since the OS 1st edition in 1878.
+There, the path joined a hardened track capable of taking vehicles and this sloped gently down towards Loch Dubh.